A report by IBNR Weekly, one of the most respected publications in insurance, alarmed many industry-insiders:

 So legacy insurers routinely abandon actuarial science when it comes to renters, instead setting a ‘minimum price’ that reflects their high costs, rather than your low claims.
 And so they might charge $200 or more for an expected loss of $30 or less.

 There’s nothing malicious about this.
 It’s a business necessity.
-But it does expose an unintended consequence of the traditional insurance model:
+But it does expose an unintended consequences of the traditional insurance model:

 80% cheaper is achievable without being reckless or naïve.
 Indeed it has so been achieved.
 It is available 24/7, courtesy of a delightful bot who will fashion you a $5 policy in 90 seconds and with zero paperwork.